Balance sheets: the basics

 • long-term liabilities - including owner's or shareholders' capital

-A balance sheet can also be used as a tool to help you analyse and improve the management of your business.
-For example, you can look at:
+A balance sheet can also be used as a tool to help you analyse and improve the management of your business, when:

 Bg